Martin Stein: Brightest Day

 Stein returns in the 2010 series Brightest Day, where he reunites with a resurrected Ronnie Raymond.
 While recovering in the hospital, Stein explains to Ronnie that it seems to be dangerous to fuse into Firestorm again.
 As Firestorm, Ronnie and Jason visit Stein in an attempt to find out what is happening to them.
 Stein reveals to them that Ronnie's Black Lantern self Deathstorm, who was thought to be destroyed following his resurrection, still exists in the Firestorm matrix.
 Firestorm is then told by the Life Entity that they must learn from each other and defeat Deathstorm before he destroys the Life Entity.

 After running a test, Stein reveals the origin of the Firestorm matrix.
 Stein believes that, during the initial experiment, he was able to capture the spark that preceded the Big Bang, thereby making the Firestorm matrix a trigger for a similar one.
 If the boys continue to experience emotional imbalance, they increase the likelihood of triggering a new Big Bang.
 Deathstorm emerges from the Firestorm matrix and reveals its plan to Stein, stating that it intends to create enough emotional instability between Ronnie and Jason that the matrix will trigger another Big Bang, destroying all life in the universe.
 To help accomplish this goal, Deathstorm absorbs Stein's mind to use his knowledge of Ronnie against him.
 While confronting Firestorm, Deathstorm brings Stein out of the matrix to taunt him.
-Deathstorm attempts to turn Ronnie into salt, but Stein takes the brunt of the attack and dies.
+Stein takes an attack from Deathstorm meant for Ronnie and dies.

 The New 52

-After the events of the 2011 Flashpoint storyline, The New 52 relaunch rebooted the continuity of the DC universe; Martin Stein is depicted as a scientist who created the "God Particle" and is uninvolved with Ronnie Raymond and Jason Rusch who obtain the Particle and become Firestorm together.
+After the events of the 2011 Flashpoint storyline, The New 52 relaunch rebooted the continuity of the DC universe.
+Martin Stein is depicted as a scientist who created the "God Particle" and is uninvolved with Ronnie Raymond and Jason Rusch, who obtain the God Particle and become Firestorm together.

 DC Rebirth

 The DC Rebirth relaunch restored a version of Firestorm's original backstory to continuity.
-Doomsday Clock reveals that Stein is the head of the Department of Metahuman Affairs and deliberately engineered the incident that transformed himself and Ronnie Raymond into Firestorm to research metahumans.
-After learning of this information from Doctor Manhattan, Ronnie no longer trusts Stein, but they continue to work together.
-During the Lazarus Planet event, Lazarus Pit resin corrupts the Firestorm matrix and causes Stein to age rapidly, leaving him near death.
+Doomsday Clock reveals that Stein is the head of the Department of Metahuman Affairs and engineered the incident that transformed himself and Ronnie Raymond into Firestorm to research metahumans.
+After learning of this information from Doctor Manhattan, Ronnie no longer trusts Stein, prompting him to work as Firestorm on his own.
+The later series The Fury of Firestorm establishes that Ronnie Raymond worked as an assistant to Stein while attending the University of Pittsburgh and that Stein was motivated to form the Department of Metahuman Affairs after his son and his classmates were killed by Doctor Polaris.
+Stein is recruited by Firehawk to stop the Firestorm matrix after it attains sentience.

 Other versions

-An alternate universe variant of Martin Stein appears in the "Trinity War" event.
-This version experimented on humans to unlock the secret of life through death, transforming into Deathstorm and becoming a member of the Crime Syndicate of America.
+An alternate universe version of Martin Stein appears in the "Trinity War" storyline.
+This version experimented on humans to unlock the secret of life through death, resulting in him transforming into Deathstorm and becoming a member of the Crime Syndicate of America.
 He is killed by Mazahs who steals his powers.